FH-Inway/d365fo.tools.wikirepo/Branching.md

 We encourage the use of features/bug fixes branches when working against the d365fo.tools repo.
 Read more about it [here](https://docs.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=vsts)

+One of the benefits of having a feature branch is that if you want to submit multiple PR's against the central repository and you have to rework different parts of any PR, things are separated.
+When you push your changes to your branch, things get picked up automatically and the check pipeline will execute currently once again.

 ## **Create a new branch from the desktop client**

 1. Make sure that you have selected your local repository